Netlify-Moneytronic/rolandcreate/README.md

 Note:-
 The cloudwork flow is what the marketeers would use but that appears not to be working at the moment.

-Repeatable demo is now avaiable
+Repeatable demo is now available by repeating the steps above.

 https://github.com/Netlify-Moneytronic/rolandcreate

-and the site is available
+Live site:-

 [Visit the live site](https://euphonious-bublanina-23a703.netlify.app)